 But what about Wenatchee?
 My co-worker Connor says King Street is horrible.
 He also went on to say “Columbia Street -This road is badly hurting - from near the Wenatchee Amtrak train stop and Link Transit/Trailways bus station - all the way to behind the Performing Arts Center.
 This road has been terrible for years.”

 We need to work on the roads, but where will the money come from?
-The Washington State gas tax, the third highest gas tax in the United States.
+The Washington State gas tax is the third highest gas tax in the United States.
 Only California and Pennsylvania gas taxes are higher.
-Here is an unpopular thought, instead of a gas tax how about a mileage tax based on the miles you drive in a year.
+Here is an unpopular thought, instead of a gas tax how about a mileage tax based on the miles you drive in a year?

 If you have a solution let me know.
 Drive safely and watch out for the potholes.